Sports Medicine Fellowship

 - ankle cartilage transplantation and ligament reconstruction

-- arthroscopic Latarjet procedures for shoulder reconstruction
+- arthroscopic and open Latarjet/bone augmentation for shoulder instability

 - pediatric sports medicine procedures